ROCm/HIP/CONTRIBUTING.md

 ## Acceptance Criteria ##

 HIP is a C++ Runtime API and Kernel Language that allows developers to create portable applications for AMD and NVIDIA GPUs from single source code.
-Contributors wishing to submit new HIP Features (ie functions, classes, types) should resemble CUDA APIs.
+Contributors wishing to submit new HIP Features (ie functions, classes, types) should also consider CUDA APIs.
 Differences or limitations of HIP APIs as compared to CUDA APIs should be clearly documented and described.
 Some guidelines are outlined below: